jbloom/phyloExpCM/_sources/example_2013Analysis_Influenza_NP_Human_1918_Descended.txt

     1) Description of the substitution model.

+    2) The difference in `AIC`_ from the best model.

-    2) The log likellihood
+    3) The log likelihood.

-    3) The total number of free parameters in the substitution model.
+    4) The total number of free parameters in the substitution model.
 This is the sum of the parameters optimized by maximum likelihood and the parameters estimated empirically from the data.

-    4) The total number of parameters in the substitution model optimized by maximum likelihood:
+    5) The total number of parameters in the substitution model optimized by maximum likelihood:

         - For experimental models, this is zero.

-        - For *GY94* and *KOSI07* models, this is always at least two, as both *omega* and *kappa* are estimated by maximum likelihood.
-For some of the variants, *omega* is drawn from discrete gamma categories, which adds an additional parameter (there is now a shape and rate parameter).
-For some of the variants, the rate is also allowed to be drawn from discrete gamma categories, which also adds another parameter.
+        - For *GY94* and *KOSI07* models, this are always at least two, as both *omega* and *kappa* are estimated by maximum likelihood.
+For some of the variants, *omega* is drawn from discrete gamma, beta, or discrete category distributions, which adds additional parameters.
+For some of the variants, the rate is drawn from discrete gamma categories, which also adds another parameter.
 Finally, for some of the variants *omega* is different for each branch, which adds a number of free parameters equal to the number of branches.

-    5) The total number of parameters in the substitution model that are empirically estimated from the sequence data:
+    6) The total number of parameters in the substitution model that are empirically estimated from the sequence data:

         - For experimental models, this is zero.